 “Barr guides along a trail worn with her intimate understanding of the elements of the primal domain while still facing down the challenges of modern life.
 She is relentless in turning the gaze of the reader away and into the wild, wherever it can be found.
 Her cathexis with creation is manifest.
 This is practice wisdom come in the form of invitation to “go out” into a deep belonging to the earth.” ~ James Scott Smith, author of Water, Rocks and Trees

 “These deeply personal, earnestly-relatable essays, are unique and precious in their ability to help us see the healing, transformative power of a daily connection with wilderness.
-Barr expertly transports us to her lakeside home in Northern Minnesota and invites us to learn with her, to “leave the cage behind and learn how to howl and sing, just because we can.”
-By providing personal tales of her own earnest, occasionally-uncertain, but always-rewarding efforts to connect with the rhythms of wilderness, Barr offers us inspiration for a simpler, more authentic life.
-She reminds those of us looking for sustainable options to remain committed, to continue asking the difficult questions, and to make choices that will ultimately guide society to a new way of everyday living.” ~Sarah Aadland, blogger for Doing Good Together
+Barr reminds those of us looking for sustainable options to remain committed, to continue asking the difficult questions, and to make choices that will ultimately guide society to a new way of everyday living.” ~Sarah Aadland, Doing Good Together

 “Heidi Barr’s Woodland Manitou is a quiet, thoughtful series of meditations on what it means to be human, what it means to live in a sustainable way as an individual, as a family, and as a community in-sync with the natural rhythms of the earth.
 Beautifully written, these essays ponder the dilemma we find ourselves in as the climate changes around us – How can we lead an authentic life, in-tune with the earth and our values in the midst of the break-neck pace of modern life?
-Woodland Manitou offers one woman’s perspective which, though rooted in the St Croix River Valley, offers much to consider wherever you call home.
+Woodland Manitou offers one perspective which offers much to consider wherever you call home.
 I highly recommend it.” – Gregory Ripley, author of Tao of Sustainability: Cultivate Yourself to Heal the Earth

 “Woodland Manitou is a collection of short stories, poetry, and prose that draw on all of our senses.
-Heidi Barr sends the message that “we need to go barefoot on earth, at least sometimes” to truly feel connected to ourselves and the natural world.
-Through her stories she weaves her seasonal observations of the world around her as she ponders some of life’s most difficult questions about daily life, survival, spirituality, phenology and memories.
+Through story, Barr weaves seasonal observations of the world around her as she ponders some of life’s most difficult questions about daily life, survival, spirituality, phenology and memories.
 A truly enjoyable journey of words.” ~ Deb Nikula, creator of Nature’s Calendar

 Prairie Grown: Stories and Recipes from a South Dakota Hillside